saivaraprasadmandala/auditronix-smart-contract-auditor/README.md

 3. Add environment variables in Vercel dashboard
 4. Deploy automatically

-### Other Platforms
-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## 🤝 Contributing
+## Contributing
+We welcome contributions!
+Please follow these steps:
 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Make your changes
+3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Test thoroughly
+4. Push to the branch (`git push origin feature/your-feature`)
-5. Submit a pull request
+5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License.

 ## 🆘 Support
 If you encounter any issues:
 1. Check the environment variables are set correctly
 2. Ensure your Together AI API key is valid